-Whether you win at the casino, a bingo hall, and for those in New Jersey, an online gaming or sportsbook platform, or elsewhere, you must report 100% of your winnings as taxable income.
+Whether you win at the casino, a bingo hall, or elsewhere, you must report 100% of your winnings as taxable income.
 They’re reported on the “Other income” line on Schedule 1 of your 1040 tax return.
 To measure your winnings on a particular wager, use the net gain.
-For example, if a $30 bet at the racetrack turns into a $110 win, you’ve won $80, not $110.
+For example, if a $30 bet at the race track turns into a $110 win, you’ve won $80, not $110.

 You must separately keep track of losses.
 They’re deductible, but only as itemized deductions.
 Therefore, if you don’t itemize and take the standard deduction, you can’t deduct gambling losses.
 In addition, gambling losses are only deductible up to the amount of gambling winnings.
 So you can use losses to “wipe out” gambling income but you can’t show a gambling tax loss.

 Maintain good records of your losses during the year.
 Keep a diary in which you indicate the date, place, amount and type of loss, as well as the names of anyone who was with you.
 Save all documentation, such as checks or credit slips.

 Winning the Lottery